NadavNV/BlessForge/README.md

 * [Additional Files](#additional-files)

 ## General Information
-CurseForge.com, a popular website for hosting World of Warcraft add-ons made their API private, which means it is no longer possible to use third-party applications to directly update and install addons.
-They offer their own official client, but many users would prefer not to use for various reasons such as privacy concerns.
+CurseForge.com, a popular website for hosting World of Warcraft add-ons made their API private, which means it is no longer possible to use third-party applications to directly update and install add-ons.
+They offer their own official client, but many users would prefer not to use it for various reasons such as privacy concerns.
 This tool aims to provide an alternative.
-Although it cannot automatically download and install directly, it checks the add-ons that are installed locally against the website to see which ones need to be updated, and provides a link directly to the download page.
+Although it cannot automatically download and install add-ons directly, it checks the add-ons that are installed locally against the website to see which ones need to be updated, and provides a link directly to the download page.

 ## Technologies Used
 - Selenium 4.3.0